freiland/anagrams/README.md

 ## Description

 _This application prompts a user to enter two words or phrases for comparison as an anagram or antigram.
 After the word or phrase is input, the program uses a split method to determine whether a single word or a phrase was input.
 If a phrase was input, the program uses a method specific for a mult-word string.
-First it tests whether the input words are actually words by determining if they contain a string.Next it tests if they are an anagram, and then an antigram.
+First it tests whether the input words are actually words by determining if they contain a vowel.Next it tests if they are an anagram, and then an antigram.
 If the input is just a single string the program follows a replicate method for a single word._

 ## Setup/Installation Requirements